 Auckland Council has received a notice of a requirement for a designation from Auckland Transport as the Requiring Authority, for public work.

-The requirement will enable corridor widening, intersection upgrades, bridge upgrade, environmental mitigation, temporary construction areas, ancillary structures and other activities required to enable the urbanisation of the Drury section of Great South Road.
+The requirement will enable corridor widening, intersection upgrades, bridge upgrades, environmental mitigation, temporary construction areas, ancillary structures and other activities required to enable the Great South Road FTN and Takaanini FTN routes.

 This will enable the Requiring Authority to: